geoserver/geoserver.github.io/_posts/2023-10-15-geoserver-2-24-0-released.md

 > 4. A fix is included for the "stable" and "maintenance" downloads ([released as scheduled](https://github.com/geoserver/geoserver/wiki/Release-Schedule), or issued via emergency update)
 > 6. The CVE vulnerability is published with mitigation and patch instructions
 >
-> This represents a balance between transparency and particpation that does not overwhelm particpants.
+> This represents a balance between transparency and participation that does not overwhelm participants.
 > Those seeking greater visibility are encouraged to volunteer with the geoserver-security list;
 > or work with one of the [commercial support providers](https://geoserver.org/support/) who participate on behalf of their customers.